Maksymilianx/Codewars_exercises/README.md

 # Codewars_exercises
-Exercises I do everyday on CodeWars Kata with Python
+Exercises I do every day on CodeWars Kata that help me understand the Python language better and allow me to learn new built-in functions.